UK retail trends 2025: Innovations reshaping the high street and beyond

 The shift away from "haul culture", marked by impulsive, excessive buying showcased on social media, towards more mindful consumption underscores this broader sustainability movement.
 Retailers are now investing in accurate sizing guides, AR fitting tools, and consumer education on the environmental impact of returns, while emphasising quality over quantity in their messaging.

-Digital product passports: Delivering transparency at scale
+Digital product passports: Bringing transparency to the aisle

 Digital Product Passports (DPPs) are emerging as a vital tool in the shift towards more sustainable and informed consumer behaviour.
 Accessible via QR codes or similar identifiers, DPPs provide comprehensive data on a product’s origin, materials, recyclability, and care instructions, empowering customers to make better-informed choices.